Temples Galore in Cambodia: 5 Top Temples in Siem Reap Not to Miss

 Can you see why it is one of the most unique temples in Siem Reap?
 The Bayon doesn’t open until 7:30 am, but it gets crowded so you should aim to be there as soon as it starts letting tourists in.

 3. Ta Prohm

-AKA that temple where they filmed Tomb Raider.
+AKA “the Tomb Raider temple”, which makes it one of the most famous temples in Siem Reap.
 Well worth visiting to see the trees that have melded themselves with the ruins and taken root (literally).
 If you are taking a tuk tuk, ask your driver to pick you up on the other side of the temple so that you can walk straight through without having to double back.

 4. Preah Khan